pace-neutrons/resolution_functions/docs/source/howtos/add_version.rst

 :doc:`spec<../dev/yaml_spec>` by adding a new entry to the ``version`` dictionary with a unique (version) name and the correct data.

-There is no need to edit any code whatsoever.
+There is no need to edit any Python code.